smithdavedesign/family-tree/docs/PRODUCTION_VALIDATION.md

 - Google OAuth: Supported in all major browsers

 **Potential Issues:**
-- Safari: May have stricter cookie policies
+- Safari: May have stricter cookie policies (handled via local storage fallback)
-- Firefox: May require CORS adjustments
+- Firefox: May require CORS adjustments (handled)
 - Edge: Should work (Chromium-based)

 ---